 As you can see, the prompt() method returns a dialog box that prompts you to fill in the input when you click the button named “Prompt”.

-The confirm() method in JavaScript is used to display a dialog box with a message and the OK and Cancel buttons.
+The confirm() method is a built-in JavaScript API that creates a modal dialog box, allowing you to interact with users by asking them to confirm an action.
 The confirm() method allows users to confirm or cancel an action.
 It is frequently used to ask users to confirm a decision or action.

 Syntax